 Into this walks Mitch (Robert Moloney) a hyperhidrosis sufferer who's lost his job in the local spork factory, been dumped by his girlfriend and had his car burned out by local reform school girls.
 He's answered JD's ad for a room to rent - or at least that is what he thinks is on offer.

-The scene is set for a madcap 70 minutes but this is an exceptional piece not just for the very funny one liners but the clever way Stevenson surprises and wrong foots.
-His characters are wonderfully drawn so as to surprise, scare and amuse over the course of line of dialogue.
+The scene is set for a madcap 70 minutes but this is an exceptional piece not just for the very funny one-liners but the clever way Stevenson surprises and wrong-foots.
+His characters are wonderfully drawn so as to surprise, scare and amuse over the course of a line of dialogue.
 When you've finished laughing you are left with warm fuzzy glow and a wish to spend more time with them, perhaps.

 It's getting five stars from me, again, and you can see it at the Trafalgar Studios 2* until June 3.

 * The Trafalgar Studios 2 has been rearranged so that the seating is raked so that it faces the performance space on one side, not wrapped around three sides as it normally is (the same set up as the White Bear if you saw the play there).